Cannabidiol

-Cannabidiol can be taken internally in multiple ways, including by inhaling cannabis smoke or vapor, oral, and as an aerosol spray into the cheek.
+Cannabidiol can be taken internally in multiple ways, including by inhaling cannabis smoke or vapor, swallowing it by mouth, and through use of an aerosol spray inside the cheek.
 It may be supplied as CBD oil containing only CBD as the active ingredient (excluding THC or terpenes), CBD-dominant hemp extract oil, capsules, dried cannabis, or prescription liquid solution.
-CBD does not have the same psychoactivity as THC, and can negate the psychoactive effects of THC on the body if both are present.
-CBD heated to 250–300 °C may partially be converted into THC.
+CBD does not have the same psychoactivity as THC, and can modulate the psychoactive effects of THC on the body if both are present.
+Conversion of CBD to THC can occur when CBD is heated to temperatures between 250–300 °C, potentially leading to its partial transformation into THC.